 There was no better demonstration of this than in Ross’s final fight, a gallant stand against the great Henry Armstrong.
 By 1938, Ross was near the end and he knew it.
 He had fought almost eighty times in less than a decade, surviving numerous grueling ring wars, and it had become clear his skills were in decline.
 Armstrong, while the same age, was still in his prime, seemingly still hungry and as vigorous as ever, his brutal wars with Lou Ambers, Ceferino Garcia, Fritzie Zivic, Lew Jenkins and Willie Joyce yet to come.

 The first two rounds of what would be Barney Ross’ swan song saw the champion box smartly, scoring with the jab and moving out of range of Armstrong’s attack.
-But after that, it was all “Hurricane Henry.”
-For the next 13 rounds, Armstrong mercilessly pounded Ross from one corner to the other.
+But after that, it was pretty much all “Hurricane Henry” as Armstrong mercilessly pounded Ross from one corner to the other.
 By the seventh the champion’s right eye was swollen shut and soon he was bleeding from both the nose and mouth.
 But the proud warrior could not be put down.

 In the late rounds, ringsiders were shouting for the one-sided massacre to be stopped.
-Even Ross’s own cornermen begged Barney to let them throw in the towel, but he just angrily shook his head in response.
+Even the defending champion’s own cornermen begged Barney to let them throw in the towel, but he just angrily shook his head in response.
 Defiant to the end, he knew as well as anyone why it was crucial he finish on his feet.
 “Homicide Hank,” on his way to becoming the first and only boxer to hold three world titles simultaneously, won his second championship by unanimous decision.
 But Barney Ross won something more: the eternal pride and gratitude of his people. – Michael Carbert